etwk/blog/content/lists/books.md

 - [ ] Chronic Pain Reset: 30 Days of Activities, Practices, and Skills to Help You Thrive
 - [ ] Beyond Satisfied: A Sex Hacker's Guide to Endless Orgasms, Mind-Blowing Connection, and Lasting Confidence #must
 - [ ] Period (Emma Barnett)
+- [ ] Break Free from Maternal Anxiety: A Self-Help Guide for Pregnancy, Birth and the First Postnatal Year
+- [ ] This Is Assisted Dying: A Doctor's Story of Empowering Patients at the End of Life #must
 ## Life
 - [ ] How to be a Happier Parent: Raising a Family, Having a Life, and Loving (Almost) Every Minute
 - [ ] Arriving at Your Own Door: 108 Lessons in Mindfulness